What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 FHA loans are considered to be the standard when it comes to getting a home without good credit.

-FHA loan programs are sponsored by the government in order to make homeownership possible for people who are new to homeownership or just need a hand in getting approval.
+The government sponsors FHA loan programs to make homeownership possible for people who are new to homeownership or need approval.

-There’s a lot of reason to consider getting an FHA loan.
+There are a lot of reasons to consider getting an FHA loan.

 FHA loans only require a down payment of 3.5% for approval, and while you may have to pay 1.75% mortgage insurance, the initial startup cost is far less than traditional loans.